 All programmes at STC are delivered in a way that aims to encourage students to take an active role in the learning process.
-Each module completion requires a 75% attendance for full timers and a 60% attendance for part timers.
+Each module completion requires an 80% attendance record.

 The way we deliver our programmes aims to promote: